Bleala/Vdirsyncer-DOCKERIZED/README.md

 ## Usage

-To start the container you can run `docker run -d -e AUTOSYNC=true -v /path/to/local/folder:/vdirsyncer bleala/vdirsyncer:latest`, but since docker compose is easier to maintain, I'll give you a valid docker compose example
+To start the container you can run `docker run -d -e AUTOSYNC=true -v /path/to/local/folder:/vdirsyncer bleala/vdirsyncer:latest`, but since docker compose is easier to maintain, I'll give you a valid docker compose example.

 ```docker-compose.yml